futurecolors/django-geoip/docs/howitworks.rst

 It's maintained by `RuCenter <http://nic.ru>`_ and updated daily.

-As of 9 April 2012 it contains info on 952 cities and 145736 Ip Ranges (some networks doesn't belong to CIS).
+As of 30 June 2013 it contains info on 990 cities and 193666 Ip Ranges (some networks doesn't belong to CIS).

 Here a is demo of ip detection: http://ipgeobase.ru/